matterandvoid-space/todomvc-fulcro-subscriptions/README.md

 ```
 After that compiles then start the backend.

-Start a Clojure REPL via your favorite editor with aliases `:jvm-options:dev`.
+Start a Clojure REPL via your favorite editor with the aliase `:dev`.
 In the `src/dev/user.clj` file there is a comment block to start and stop the server.

 ```bash